elastic/kibana/x-pack/plugins/cases/server/connectors/cases/README.md

 ## Case creation

 For each rule and each group produced by the grouping step, a case will be created and the alerts of that group will be attached to the new case.
 In future executions of the rule, new alerts that belong to the same group will be attached to the same case.
-If an alert cannot be grouped, because the grouping field does not exist in its data, it will not be attached to any case.
+If an alert cannot be grouped, because the grouping field does not exist in its data, it will be attached to a case that represents the `unknown` value.

 To support this, the case action constructs a deterministic deduplication ID which will be set as the case ID.
 The ID can be constructed on each execution of the case action without the need to persist it and can correctly map alerts of the same group to the case that represents that group.
 A deduplication ID has two main advantages: